 - In the navigation pane, expand the Link Configuration item, and then click Links.

-The Link List screen opens. - Click the name of the link that you want to modify. - The Link Properties tab opens. - 3.
-Click the Link Weighting tab.
-The Link Weighting screen opens. - 4.
-Make any changes that you want for the link weighting and billing properties.
-For details on the settings on this screen, click the Help button. - 5.
-When you have completed the changes that you want to make, click Applyv.
+- The Link List screen opens.

+- 2. Click the name of one of the links in the link list.
+The Link Properties screen for that link opens.

+- 3. Click the Link Weighting tab.

+The Link Weighting screen opens.

+- 4. Click the Use Price Weighting option.

+- 5. Next, you configure the following cost elements associated with the link: